 (John 10:30-33) [Jesus said] "I and the Father are One."
 The Jews took up stones again to stone Him.
 Jesus answered them, "I showed you many good works from the Father; for which of them are you stoning Me?"
 The Jews answered Him, "For a good work we do not stone You, but for blasphemy; and because You, being a man, make Yourself out to be God."

 The lifting of the veil: Suddenly, something incredible happened.
-It seemed as if I was blind or covered by a spiritual dark veil, and then I began to see.
+It seemed like if I was blind or covered by a spiritual dark veil then I began to see.
 I began to read the Bible in a clear light and with understanding.
 The words of the Bible became alive while I read them and carrying power within.
 Furthermore, I began to decode the hidden mysteries of the gospel and the symbolic prophecies.

 A UNIQUE EXPERIENCE: